john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 ###### Results

-1 solution.
-Solution will probably not be the shortest.
+Yields one solution.
+The solution will probably not be the shortest.
 Works against imperfect mazes.

 ###### Notes

 Random mouse may never finish.
 Technically.
 It is certainly inefficient in time, but very efficient in memory.

+I added a pruner to the end of this algorithm, to get rid of all unnecessary branches, and backtracks, in the solution.

 ## Recursive Backtracker